How to make flavoured spirits

 Although it’s tempting to try neat thimbles of your mix, Ewan warns that despite the deceivingly sweet flavour left by fruit such as blueberries or pomegranate, vodka, gin and rum is always around 40% ABV, so tread cautiously!

-A slice of citrus, some cooling cucumber, clusters of herbs and plenty of ice are all recommended – you could even try flavouring your ice cubes by embedding basil or berries in their core.
+A slice of citrus, some cooling cucumber, clusters of herbs and plenty of ice are all optional – you could even try flavouring your ice cubes by freezing basil or berries in their core.

-Return to the cocktail formula too – chilli vodka works with tomato juice, try coconut rum with pineapple juice, or orange gin with grapefruit juice as a new take on the negroni.
+Return to the cocktail formula too – chilli vodka works with tomato juice, coconut rum with pineapple juice, and orange gin with grapefruit juice for a new take on the negroni.

-Jo says this depends on what you have infused your spirit with.
+Jo says this depends on what infusion you've used.
 Dry, resilient ingredients like spices or herbs last longer, while fruit infusions can oxidise and change colour.
-However, if well sealed, correctly strained and kept in a cool dark place, flavoured spirits can keep for up to a year.
+However, if well-sealed, correctly strained and kept in a cool dark place, flavoured spirits can keep for up to a year.